 Anurag earned a Bachelor’s degree in Mathematics from Meerut University, India and an MBA from Uttar Pradesh Technical University, India.
 He is a certified capital market and derivatives dealer.

-Arvind Sachdeva has been associated with 13D since August 2012 and has had over twenty-seven years of broad investment management experience.
+Arvind Sachdeva has been associated with 13D since August 2012 and has had over twenty-nine years of broad investment management experience.
 Arvind began his career at Carillon Advisers, where he spent eight years as a Portfolio Manager.

 Following that, he transitioned to Dean Investment Associates where after two years, he was promoted to Director of Research and Chief Investment Officer, positions which he served in for five years, managing over four billion dollars for private individuals and institutional clients.